 We know that leaders in our field are not simply born into their roles — training, experience, and mentoring are keys to success.
 That’s why our internship program for undergraduates and law students sits at the center of our work.
 Each semester, promising and passionate students work alongside our seasoned lobbyists, communicators, and organizers who are tackling the pressing civil rights issues of the day — from justice reform to voting rights to digital discrimination and more.
 Along the way, these students are provided with countless opportunities to engage with our coalition of civil and human rights organizations.

-The Leadership Conference and The Education Fund offer a substantive, fast-paced internship program designed to give undergraduate students interested in civil and human rights, public service, advocacy, journalism and online communications, real-world work experience in the policy arena.
-The program provides interns the chance to increase their knowledge and awareness of civil and human rights issues, enhance their understanding of coalition politics, and observe the legislative process of our federal government.
-Interns are fully integrated into staff activities and involved in communications, development, field, and policy work.
+Our internship program provides a direct line between undergraduate and law students and a career that advances civil and human rights.
+Our substantive, fast-paced internship program is designed to give real-world work experience in the policy arena to undergraduate and law students interested in civil and human rights and social justice.
+The program provides interns the chance to increase their knowledge and awareness of civil and human rights issues, enhance their understanding of coalition dynamics, observe the legislative and administrative process of our federal government, and learn about the decision-making processes that ensure organizational effectiveness.

 Our undergraduate and legal interns are fully integrated into staff activities and involved in communications, development, field, organizational management, and policy work.
 By facilitating interactions with senior staff of the organization, we will also help the interns enhance their career development and networking skills.

 We offer paid twelve-week internships for the fall, winter/spring, and summer.
 In March 2020, we converted our internship program to an all-virtual program.

 Q: Do you accept high school students?